MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/handling-errors-in-the-tom-api-analysis-services-amo-tom.md

 TOM exceptions are derived from [AmoException Class](https://msdn.microsoft.com/library/microsoft.analysisservices.amoexception.aspx), covering both AMO- and TOM-specific exceptions.

-To illustrate exception handling in TOM, let’s review one of the more common exceptions, which is [OperationException Class](https://msdn.microsoft.com/library/microsoft.analysisservices.operationexception.aspx).
+To illustrate exception handling in TOM, let's review one of the more common exceptions, which is [OperationException Class](https://msdn.microsoft.com/library/microsoft.analysisservices.operationexception.aspx).

 **OperationException** is thrown when a user initiates an operation on the Analysis Services server and the server fails to perform an operation, either because the action was illegal, or because of another internal or external error.